 We believe in opportunity.
 I believe in opportunity.
 I cherish the fact that I grew up lifting the couch cushions up to find a few coins so my parents could get a box of mac ‘n cheese for dinner; yet I stand here today at the helm of a new business that I started.
 I love America for that opportunity.
 I love that the only person that can stop me, is myself.
 I love that I have just as much chance of being a millionaire as I do of living in a box on the street.

 I’m a dreamer filled with hope; I’m an American.
 I believe in the American idea, and everything that it stands for.
 I am in love with America, and everything that comes with it – good or bad.
 I was fortunate to be born an American, and I weep with tears of joy knowing I will have the privilege to die an American.

-This article first appeared in The Havok Journal on 23 March 2014.
+This article first appeared in The Havok Journal March 23, 2014.